dojokata/book/manuscript/02-playbook.md

 1. Challenge Plays - contains practices I use in every challenge I coach.
 This is your starter kit and if you're new to the Dojo model, you should start here.

-1. Program Plays - a few suggested practices if you're going to scale your Dojo challenge to within a larger organization.
+1. Program Plays - a few suggested practices if you're going to scale your Dojo challenge within a larger organization.

 1. Leadership Plays - handy techniques for leaders who support challenge teams.